The hotelier’s ultimate guide to occupancy forecasting

 :format(webp))

-In the last 30 days, it’s been exceptionally strong when compared with last year, but much of that pickup is due to a corporate group (more on segmentation later) that was recently added for the week of 10/28.
+And what about pickup?
+In the last 30 days, it's been exceptionally strong when compared with last year, but much of that pickup is due to a corporate group (more on segmentation later) that was recently added for the week of 28 October.
+This group has pros and cons, but is a big reason the pickup and pace metric looks as promising as it does.

 :format(webp))

-Additionally, understanding the anticipated level of future demand makes occupancy forecasting much easier.
+Understanding the anticipated level of future demand makes occupancy forecasting much easier.
 Strong, varied demand drivers create numerous opportunities for high occupancy from different types of travelers.

 A good starting point for demand forecasting is to review an event calendar that shows various events along with their expected attendance.

-Looking out across the events for this coming October, our anticipated attendees attributable to known events appear to be about 20% lower than last year’s anticipated attendee counts.
+In addition to the simple count of events, you can also pull anticipated attendee data for many of the events on the calendar.
+Looking out across the events for this coming October, anticipated attendees attributable to known events appear to be about 20% lower than last year's anticipated attendee counts.

-But you shouldn’t immediately assume occupancy will be lower as you’re only scratching the surface of our analysis.
+But you shouldn't immediately assume occupancy will be lower; you're only scratching the surface of the analysis.
+For now, anticipate some minor headwinds this year, especially on weekends.

-To build a more complete demand picture, you should cross-check multiple event sources, including city and convention and visitors bureau (CVB) calendars, universities, major venues and local tourism boards.
-This will help you avoid missing smaller or newly announced demand drivers.
+To build a more complete demand picture, cross-check multiple event sources, including city and convention and visitors bureau (CVB) calendars, universities, major venues and local tourism boards.

 :format(webp))